Data Room

 The Opportunity

-One Night Entertainment (ONE) is an entertainment company focused on building permanent, technology-driven live experiences that bring impossible music moments to life.
-The initial platform asset is a purpose-built venue on the Las Vegas Strip, designed to host multiple immersive shows.
-The first two productions are a Britney Spears avatar-driven show and a country music experience bringing together the greatest artists across eras.
+Impossible Moments is an entertainment company focused on building permanent, technology-driven live experiences that bring impossible music moments to life.
+The initial platform asset is a purpose-built, 3,000-seat venue on a 3-acre corner site adjacent to Wynn Encore in Las Vegas, built in partnership with Industrial Light & Magic, the team behind ABBA Voyage.
+The first production is One Night In Nashville: a country music experience that brings together the greatest artists across eras in an immersive avatar format.

 Las Vegas offers 50M+ annual visitors, year-round demand for premium entertainment, established pricing power, and built-in distribution through casino and hotel ecosystems.
-The site sits in a high-traffic mid-Strip corridor connected to the new $1B BLVD project, adjacent to the MGM Grand and across from the Cosmopolitan and Aria.
-Target opening is approximately 24 months following financing.
+The site is a 3-acre corner parcel adjacent to Wynn Encore, with the Convention Center and Resorts World across the street.
+Impossible Moments has an LOI in place and is working toward a Purchase & Sale Agreement.
+The current plan is to own the land outright.

-The Las Vegas venue is the first asset under One Night Entertainment.
-The underlying model combines avatar-based performance, purpose-built venues, and multi-format programming designed to scale into additional shows, artists, and markets.
-No expansion is required for the base investment case.
+The Las Vegas venue is the first asset under Impossible Moments.
+One Night In Nashville is the pilot, and the Impossible Moments avatar format is the platform.
+Once Las Vegas is operational, the same venue, technology, and production infrastructure can support additional shows, artists, and markets.
+No expansion is required for the base investment case; the Las Vegas asset stands on its own.
 Future expansion represents upside, not dependency.

 Business Model & Financial Returns

 The model is most sensitive to average ticket price, occupancy, and show frequency.
 Once fixed costs are covered, incremental attendance flows efficiently to the bottom line.
-The two-show format provides additional flexibility in programming and scheduling.
+The permanent format, with no per-show artist cost after production, makes the incremental economics structurally strong.

 Investor capital receives a 12% preferred return, full return of invested capital, then a 50/50 profit split.
 Distributions are made from excess cash after required reserves and debt service.

-Three primary paths: ongoing cash distributions from stabilized operations, refinancing once EBITDA is established, or strategic sale of the venue and operating entity.
+Three primary paths exist: ongoing cash distributions from stabilized operations, refinancing once EBITDA is established, or strategic sale of the venue and operating entity.
 A refinance or sale becomes actionable after approximately one year of stabilized operations, typically two to three years post-opening.
+The owned land is a significant balance sheet asset that strengthens the refinancing narrative.

 Capital Structure & Use of Proceeds